ishaandey/node/projects/project-3/README.md

   2. `.pdf` **scoping document** from Part I
   3. `.ipynb` notebook containing your data **exploration** from Part II
   4. `.ipynb`notebook containing your **model** from Part III (doesn't need to be annotated)
-- These are due to Ishaan via **Slack by 2pm on Sunday, April 28th**.
+- These are due to Ishaan via **Slack by 2pm on Sunday, November 21st**.
 Make sure to mention (a) all team member names, and (b) the project title.
 - Make sure your **viewing permissions are set to anyone with a a link**.
 You can double check this by opening the link from an incognito window.